New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Aflac's Park Bench Commercial

 Jan.
-1 – The Aflac Duck appeared on the scene in his first commercial “Park Bench.”
+1, The Aflac Duck appeared on the scene in its first commercial “Park Bench.”
 Since then, the Aflac Duck has become an international advertising icon and has appeared in numerous commercials.

 2003

-The Aflac Duck was introduced in Japan and shortly thereafter Aflac Japan, became the No. 1 insurance company in Japan in terms of the number of individual policies in force.
+The Aflac Duck was introduced in Japan and shortly thereafter, Aflac Japan became the No. 1 insurance company in their country in terms of the number of individual policies in force.

 2005